Getting Started

 docker compose up

-Then navigate to http://localhost:3000 and login with the default user admin/admin.
+and login with the default user admin

 Data store and Mongo database are using persistent storage (located on volumes), so you can re-create containers without losing the data.
 If you change code related to server side operation, you will need to restart containers after change to take effect.
-If you need to delete volumes, execute docker compose down -v.
+If you need to delete volumes, execute docker compose down -v

 Service instances

-Running docker compose up starts all service instances according to docker-compose.yml configuration:
+starts all service instances according to

-• MongoDB - database (required)
+- MongoDB - database (required)

-• Redis - data store (required)
+- Redis - data store (required)

-• app - main application (required)
+- app - main application (required)

-• worker - task runner
+- worker - task runner

-• notifier - service that sends out notifications (emails)
+- notifier - service that sends out notifications (emails)

-• uploader - service responsible for uploading images
+- uploader - service responsible for uploading images

-• downloader - service responsible for downloading image
+- downloader - service responsible for downloading image

-• sitemap - sitemap generator
+- sitemap - sitemap generator

-It's not strictly necessary to start all of them locally, only app is required, which can be started with databases using docker compose up app, but if you want to work with images make sure you started corresponding services as well.
+but if you want to work with images make sure you started corresponding services

 Email notifications

-Mailpit web interface is listening on http://localhost:1080, which can be used to view emails which app has sent out.
+, which can be used to view emails which app has sent out.

 Configuring

-Depending on the client.hostname prop in your local.config.js, you may modify your hosts file to associate that domain with your localhost.
-There are different ways to modify hosts file on different OS that you can google, for example, on macos you do sudo nano /etc/hosts.
-And assuming you have the default setting pastvu.local, you need to update hosts file with
+, you may modify your hosts file to associate that domain with your localhost.
+There are different ways to modify hosts file on different OS that you can google, for example, on macos you do sudo nano /etc/hosts

 127.0.0.1 localhost pastvu.local

-It is important that client.hostname is matching hostname of machine where you run browser, as it is used as cookie domain internally.
+is matching hostname of machine where you run browser, as it is used as cookie domain internally.
 Having it wrong will result in logout on page refresh and other authentication related issues.

 Logs

-As we run node in docker environment, each service container has own logs that can be accessed using docker logs <container name> command.
-Aggregated logs output is also shown in terminal where docker compose up is executed.
+As we run node in docker environment, each service container has own logs that

-Internally, each node instance outputs logs to STDOUT.
-Log level is set to ALL when run in development environment.
+Internally, each node instance outputs logs to STDOUT

-• Write all logs output to all.log (excluding express logs)
+- Write all logs output to

-• Write Express logs of level ERROR and above to http-errors.log
+- Write Express logs of level

 Node updates

 When node version requirement is changed, you application run environment needs to be updated.
-To do that, rebuild pastvu-node image and install dependencies, then start application as normal.
+To do

 # Build and tag pastvu_node using current node version requirements.